Boud/intuit-blackjack/README.md

 Simple Blackjack with no bets.

 You can play with human or AI opponents against the Dealer/ bank.

 No handling of split, only possible choices are hit or stand.

+At the end of the game, each player's hand is only compared to the dealer and not against each others (multiple winners possible)

 **Instructions**